Kintpuash

 Kintpuash (c.
-1837 – October 3, 1873), also known as Kientpoos, Keintpoos, or by his English name Captain Jack, was a prominent Modoc leader from present-day northern California and southern Oregon.
+1837 – October 3, 1873), also known as Kientpoos, Keintpoos, or by his English name Captain Jack, was a Modoc leader from present-day northern California and southern Oregon.
 His name in the Modoc language translates to "strikes the water brashly."
 Kintpuash is best known for leading his people in resisting forced relocation during the Modoc War of 1872–1873.
 Using the rugged terrain of the Lava Beds in California, his small band of warriors held off vastly superior US Army forces for several months.
 He remains the only Native American leader to be charged with war crimes.
 Kintpuash was executed by hanging, along with three others, for their role in the deaths of General Edward Canby and Reverend Eleazar Thomas during peace negotiations.

 Life

 Modoc Tribe

 Kintpuash was born around 1837 in Wa’Chamshwash near Tule Lake, in present-day California.
-The Modocs considered Tule Lake sacred, marking it as the location where the deity Kumookumts began creating the world.
-In a process likened to basket weaving, Kumookumts started the creation with a hill near the lake, expanding outward to form the land.
+The Modocs considered Tule Lake sacred, marking it as the location where the trickster spirit Kemush took the worlds first breath.
 Modoc territory straddled what is now the California-Oregon border.
 Known for their craftsmanship, the Modocs wove baskets from tule reeds, reflecting their reliance on the resources of the land.
-They lived in semi-nomadic bands, migrating seasonally between Mount Shasta and the areas northward beyond the Lost River, sustaining themselves through hunting and gathering.
-Modoc men hunted deer, antelope, rabbits, and ducks, while women gathered plants such as waterlily seeds and epos root, a dietary staple.
+They lived in familial bands, migrating seasonally between Mount Shasta and the areas northward beyond the Lost River, sustaining themselves through hunting and gathering.
+The Modoc relied heavily on the marsh for sustenance, their diet centered around c'waam, salmon, trout, ducks, and gathered plants such as wocus and epos root.
+Their diet was occasionally supplemented with larger game; deer, antelope, rabbits, and ducks.
+The unique diet is credited for the unusually long lifespans, with reports of some Modoc living to 150 years old.

 Contact with fur traders began in 1824, about thirteen years before Kintpuash's birth.
 This interaction brought diseases that significantly reduced the Modoc population, from approximately 1,000 to just 300 by 1860.
 The discovery of gold in 1851 exacerbated the Modocs' challenges, as settlers disrupted traditional food supplies and claimed fertile lands.
-In response, the Modocs took defensive actions, including attacking settlers and killing unattended livestock to protect their resources.
+During early interactions with settlers, Modocs' leased land and worked alongside settlers in attempts to peacefully co-exist.
+Many Modoc men, including Kintpuash found work in Shasta County in mines and on farms.
+Later there would be disputes, settlers refusing to pay their land leases accused Modoc bands of killing unattended livestock, the Modoc land owners asserted ownership of the livestock due to default on payments.
 Kintpuash's early life and the history of the Modoc people reflect the devastating effects of settler encroachment and disease, which significantly reduced their population and disrupted their traditional way of life.